Elbe: In the Czech Republic

 The Elbe (Labe) rises on the slopes of Mt.
-Violík at an elevation of 1386 m in the Giant Mountains on the northwest borders of the Czech Republic.
-Of the numerous small streams whose waters compose the infant river.
-After plunging down the 30 m of the Elbe Falls, the latter stream unites with the steeply torrential Bílé Labe, and thereafter the united stream of the Elbe pursues a southerly course, emerging from the mountain glens at Jaroměř, where it receives Úpa and Metuje.
+Violík at an elevation of 1386 m in the Giant Mountains on the northwest border of the Czech Republic.
+After descending the 30 m Elbe Falls, it is joined by the steep, fast-flowing Bílé Labe.
+The combined stream then flows south, emerging from the mountain valleys at Jaroměř, where it is joined by the Úpa and Metuje.

-Here the Elbe enters the vast vale named Polabí (meaning "land along the Elbe"), and continues on southwards through Hradec Králové (where Orlice flows in) and then to Pardubice, where it turns sharply to the west.
-At Kolín some 43 km further on, it bends gradually towards the north-west.
-At the village of Káraný, a little above Brandýs nad Labem, the Jizera enters in.
+Here, the Elbe enters the vast vale named Polabí (meaning "land along the Elbe"), and continues southward through Hradec Králové (where Orlice flows in) and then to Pardubice, where it turns sharply to the west.
+At Kolín, some 43 km further on, it bends gradually northwest.
+At the village of Káraný, a little above Brandýs nad Labem, the Jizera enters.

-At Mělník its stream is more than doubled in volume by the Vltava, a major river which winds northwards through Bohemia.
-Upstream from the confluence the Vltava is in fact much longer (434 km against 294 km of the Elbe so far), and has a greater discharge and a larger drainage basin.
-Nonetheless, for historical reasons the river retains the name Elbe, also because at the confluence point it is the Elbe that flows through the main, wider valley while the Vltava flows into the valley to meet the Elbe at almost a right angle, and thus appears to be the tributary river.
+At Mělník, its stream is more than doubled in volume by the Vltava, a major river which winds northwards through Bohemia.
+Upstream from the confluence, the Vltava is in fact much longer (434 km against 294 km of the Elbe so far), and has a greater discharge and a larger drainage basin.
+Nonetheless, for historical reasons, the river retains the name Elbe, also because at the confluence point, it is the Elbe that flows through the main wider valley.
+In contrast, the Vltava flows into the valley to meet the Elbe at almost a right angle, and thus appears to be the tributary river.

 Some distance lower down, at Litoměřice, the waters of the Elbe are tinted by the reddish Ohře.
-Thus augmented, and swollen into a stream 140 m wide, the Elbe carves a path through the basaltic mass of the České Středohoří, churning its way through a picturesque, deep, narrow and curved rocky gorge.
+Thus augmented, and swollen into a stream 140 m wide, the Elbe carves a path through the basaltic mass of the Central Bohemian Uplands, churning its way through a picturesque, deep, narrow, and curved rocky gorge.